 - Instruct students and staff to contact their medical provider and follow CDC guidelines on quarantine and isolation procedures.
-Instruct them to get tested as soon as possible after they develop one or more COVID-19 symptoms, or if one of their household members or nonhousehold close contacts has tested positive for COVID-19. - Test results will be collected in a secured digital database system (MYLO) for evaluation, tracking and notifications.
-Internal contact tracing procedures included in this plan will be followed. - Rapid Antigen tests are allowed and available for free in schoolfor students and staff.
+Instruct them to get tested as soon as possible after they develop one or more COVID-19 symptoms, or if one of their household members or non-household close contacts has tested positive for COVID-19. - Test results will be collected in a secured digital database system (MYLO) for evaluation, tracking and notifications.
+Internal contact tracing procedures included in this plan will be followed. - Rapid Antigen tests are allowed and available free (while supply last) in school for students and staff.